Farrukh Shahbaz Warraich: Birth and education

-Farrukh Shahbaz Warraich was born in Lahore, Punjab on February 12, 1993.
+Farrukh Shahbaz Warraich was born in Lahore, Punjab on February 12, 1980.
 He belongs to a Punjabi speaking Warraich family of Southern Punjab.
 His hometown is Layyah District, Punjab.
-In 2009, Farrukh passed matriculation examination from Ravian Foundation Grammar School.
-In 2011, he passed the exams of Intermediate from Government Science College Lahore.
-In 2013, he got Graduation Degree from University of the Punjab, Lahore.
+In 1995, Farrukh passed matriculation examination from Ravian Foundation Grammar School.
+In 1997, he passed the exams of Intermediate from Government Science College Lahore.
+In 1998, he got Graduation Degree from University of the Punjab, Lahore.

-Currently he is fellow of Mass Communication Department in University of the Punjab, Lahore.
+Later he also did Masters in Mass Communication from University of the Punjab, Lahore.

 Career as columnist

 As columnist, Farrukh wrote many articles for different newspapers.
 He worked with different Print Media Groups of Pakistan like Royal Media Group, Jehan Pakistan Media Group.
 He also wrote features for Monthly Hikayat Magazine, Weekly Family Magazine, and Weekly Nai Baat Magazine.

 He started his career as Columnist from Daily Din Newspaper in 2012.
 In 2013, he wrote articles for Jehan Pakistan Newspaper till 2015.
 Currently, His column appears regularly in Daily Nai Baat from January 2016.
 His online article can be read on Hamari Web.